simonmichael/hledger/site/doc/1.11/journal.md

 ```

 The posting amounts can be of the form `*N`, which means "the amount of
-the matched transaction's first posting, multiplied by N".
-They can also
+the matching posting(s), multiplied by N".
+They can also be ordinary
-be ordinary fixed amounts.
-Fixed amounts with no commodity symbol will
-be given the same commodity as the matched transaction's first posting.
+fixed amounts (which are inserted unchanged) or [amount
+expressions](#amount-expressions) headed by either (only the
+multiplication to the left of the first addition or subtraction will be
+applied to the posting value).

+Any postings in real transactions which attempt to use this
+multiplication-headed form will ignore the value instead.

 This example adds a corresponding ([unbalanced](#virtual-postings))
 budget posting to every transaction involving the `expenses:gifts`